What does the Bible say about handling anger the right way?

 Galatians 5:16-21.
 “This I say then, Walk in the Spirit, and ye shall not fulfil the lust of the flesh.
 For the flesh lusteth against the Spirit, and the Spirit against the flesh: and these are contrary the one to the other: so that ye cannot do the things that ye would.
 But if ye be led of the Spirit, ye are not under the law.
 Now the works of the flesh are manifest, which are these; Adultery, fornication, uncleanness, lasciviousness, Idolatry, witchcraft, hatred, variance, emulations, wrath, strife, seditions, heresies, Envyings, murders, drunkenness, revellings, and such like: of the which I tell you before, as I have also told you in time past, that they which do such things shall not inherit the kingdom of God.

 Although there are many more things we can say about anger, it is important to understand that from the first stressful or provocative encounter, it involves active thoughts.
-These active thoughts must be managed from different perspectives, or they will progress to higher levels of intensity to rage if unchecked.
-So, what are the different perspective of anger that must be considered?
+These active thoughts must be managed from different perspectives, or they will progress to higher levels of intensity and into rage if unchecked.

 What are the different perspectives of anger that must be considered?